cncf/tag-security/assessments/projects/custodian/joint-review.md

 deployments.
 A secondary concern would be the disabling or DoS of a deployment by an internal or external actor - thus giving the user a false sense of security when c7n is disabled.
-A tertiary concern is the provisioning of too permissive a policy within the cloud environment for c7n; this would make it an attrative target for lateral movement and other activities for an attacker who had gained access via some other means.
+A tertiary concern is the provisioning of too permissive a policy within the cloud environment for c7n; this would make it an attractive target for lateral movement and other activities for an attacker who had gained access via some other means.
 Finally, comprehensive support for Kubernetes is not currently available; the review team would like to see more active support